FeatureBaseDB/featurebase-docs/docs/sql-guide/data-types/data-type-idset.md

 {% include /sql-guide/set-data-type-summary.md %}

-The IDSET data type:
-* has a `set` internal data type
-* is used for:
-  * grouping by
-  * searching for discrete values
+The IDSET data type is used for searching for discrete values and `GROUP BY` queries

 ## Syntax